jcoiner/memtest/README.md

 ## TODO

- - Review to see if I've broken any of the ticks-counting logic, now that I see how fragile it is (doh!)

  - Apply the rest of the ubuntu/debian patches.
    Get in touch with distro maintainers. what's the next step?

+ - Attempt to update reloc.c from a recent glibc that knows how to relocate more ELF section types.
+I suspect we aren't completely relocating everything we need to; see comment on the STATIC macro defined in test.c

- - Test SMP a little bit, ensure it's not borked.
-Getting SMP fully stable is not a goal but let's not make it worse.
+ - Test SMP a little.
+Getting SMP fully stable is not a goal, it's still experimental, but let's not make it worse.

  - Update the version number to 6.0.
 Where does the 5.01 print from?

 ## Changes since 5.01